dsdtech/Lua-script-for-drones/README.md

-# 1,High Current Monitoring Script for Drones
+# 1,High Current Monitoring Script for Drones - hightcurrent.lua

 This Lua script monitors the current drawn by the ESC (Electronic Speed Controller) of your drone.
 If the current exceeds the predefined threshold, it will send a critical warning message to the Ground Control Station (GCS).